denver-cfman/KernelCon2020K8s/Setup/BININSTALL.md

 <br />

 ## [Minikube](https://minikube.sigs.k8s.io/)
-### Note: minikube is just a fancy script that can _setup_ a single node kubernetes cluster, interact with it and complete some of the more complacated tasks easly.
+### Note: minikube is just a fancy script that can _setup_ a single node kubernetes cluster, interact with it and complete some of the more complicated tasks easily.
 #### To install simply download the binary, add to your path.
 ```
 # sudo curl -Lo minikube https://storage.googleapis.com/minikube/releases/latest/minikube-linux-amd64